Online Safety Newsletter January 2021

 Please click the link below for further information.

-Now that the Summer Holidays have arrived, your child may be spending more time online.
+Now that the Holidays have arrived, your child may be spending more time online.
 Please click below for help to ensure that appropriate parental controls are set on all your devices, then you can relax and know that your child is safe when they are online.

 Online Safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
 We also want to help our parents and children improve their own understanding of Online Safety issues so they can learn to use the internet and all digital media in a safe and secure way.

 As part of your child’s curriculum and the development of computer skills, we provide access to the internet only in teacher supervised lessons.
 We strongly believe that the use of the web and email is hugely worthwhile and an essential tool for children as they grow up in the modern world.
 But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
 Our school internet access provider operates a filtering system that restricts access to inappropriate materials.